Adobe Managed CDN

 managed |

-After making changes to the config sheet, preview it with the Sidekick to activate the changes.
+After making changes to the configuration sheet, preview it with the Sidekick or publish it in the Sites console to activate the changes.

-Optionally lowering TTL of existing DNS records in preparation of going live for faster roll-out
+(Optional) Lower the TTL of existing DNS records before going live to enable a faster rollout

 As you go live